Welcome to today's edition of the Rush 24-7 podcast.

 He's there.

-I'm here and you're here.
+I'm here, and you're here.

 We know we're right, even though we haven't got the facts.

-That's a city and county combined there in San Francisco, California.
+That's actually the line of thinking in San Francisco where the supervisor's there, there's 10 of them, that's a city and county combined there in San Francisco, California.

 He said it's justified in light of the administration's case for and handling of the war in Iraq, the federal government's inadequate response to Hurricane Katrina, and recent revelations about a domestic wiretapping program.

-Now we all know the facts of those situations.
+Now, we all know the facts of those situations.

-Wasn't George Bush's fault.
+It wasn't George Bush's fault.

-And of course the local government in Louisiana, run by Democrats, never gets mentioned in this, does it?
+And of course, the local government in Louisiana, run by Democrats, never gets mentioned in this, does it?

-Um, that my favorite Mardi Gras, right?
+By the way, my favorite, Mardi Gras, right?

 And if anybody out there has this t-shirt, I would love to have it.

-Um I would love to have this t-shirt.
+I would love to have this t-shirt.

 This t-shirt said, keep drinking till Nagan makes sense.

-I mean that that's a t shirt worth keeping.
+I mean, that's a t-shirt worth keeping.

 Keep drinking till Nagan makes sense.

-It was not a domestic wiretapping program, it was a wiretapping program on people here in the United States that are talking to uh what's left of Al Qaeda and the rest of the world, those who haven't come to the United States already.
+It was a wiretapping program on people here in the United States that are talking to what's left of al-Qaeda and the rest of the world, those who haven't come to the United States already.

 We'll get to that today, too.

-We'll hear about Al Qaeda in the U.S. So in any event, the San Francisco supervisors now want to impeach uh Gavin Newsom, the mayor of uh San Francisco, isn't sure whether he'll sign the resolution uh isn't sure whether that's one of his priorities.
+So in any event, the San Francisco supervisors now want to impeach Gavin Newsom, the mayor of San Francisco.

 We love to gossip here in California, so let's just get it.